aurelia/aurelia/docs/user-docs/router-lite/routing-lifecycle.md

 ## Order of invocations of component lifecycle hooks

-Normally, the component [lifecycle hooks](../components/component-lifecycles.md) are invoked bottom-up.
+The component [lifecycle hooks](../components/component-lifecycles.md) are invoked bottom-up.
 As an example, let us assume that we have the following constellation of components.

 ```html
 <app-root>